-This first-year Crane Survey will provide a baseline to better understand the rapidly-evolving nature of crane distribution in PA.
+This Crane Survey will provide a baseline to better understand the rapidly-evolving nature of crane distribution in PA.

 If you know of a gathering of cranes, we'd appreciate hearing from you.
 Don't assume someone else will report a local sighting.
 Please submit a report from your survey effort whether you observe cranes or not.